gassama94/catchup/README.md

 - **Category Selection Bug**: Resolved by aligning frontend selection options with backend category values.
 - **Database Migration Hurdles**: Addressed by resetting and properly migrating the database.
 - **CSRF Token Issue**: Solved by adjusting the development environment settings.

+- **Avatar Image Display Issue**: Initially, the Avatar component was not displaying images correctly in certain contexts.
+This issue was addressed by:

+  1. **Ensuring Correct Image Path**: Verified and corrected the image source paths to ensure they were accurate and accessible, both in development and production environments.

+  2. **Implementing Fallback Mechanism**: Enhanced the Avatar component to include a fallback mechanism.
+When the primary image source fails (e.g., due to a broken link or if the image is not yet set for a new user), the component now defaults to a predefined image, ensuring that a user avatar is always displayed.

+  3. **Integration with React-Bootstrap Styles**: To maintain visual consistency with the rest of the application, the Avatar component was adapted to include React-Bootstrap's styling classes, ensuring that it aligns with the overall look and feel of the application.

+  4. **Testing and Validation**: Conducted thorough testing across different scenarios (valid image URL, invalid URL, no URL) to confirm the robustness of the Avatar component in handling image display and fallbacks.

 ## Pending Challenges